The coaching industry can seem shade at times with sharks in the water

 But it probably won’t.

 At least not much more than watching a few videos and reading a few books.
-And oh yea, doing the actual work.
-The action.
-The movement.
-The problem solving.
+And oh yeah, doing the actual work.
+That might help a bit.
+The action—the problem-solving.
 The networking.
 You know, the actual thing.

-Whatever that is that you already know you need to do.
+Whatever that is you already know you need to do.

 Is it all coaches coaching coaches?